Nico Bouvy: Club career

-Bouvy was born in Banda Neira, Banda Islands.
 He started playing football at DFC, playing alongside his three brothers.
 He made his senior debut in 1910, had a season in Germany with Altona 1893 Hamburg and played the remainder of his career for HFC.

-In May 1924, when Victoria Hamburg played Cardiff City in a friendly (2–2), Nico Bouvy was invited to strengthen Vicky´s side which he did under a special DFB one-off licence.
-His brother, Dolf Bouvy, had been a regular Victoria player in 1906.
+In May 1924, when Victoria Hamburg played Cardiff City in a friendly (2–2), Nico Bouvy was invited to strengthen Vicky's side, which he did under a special DFB one-off licence.